Ultimaker/Cura/README.md

 # UM3NetworkPrintingPlugin
-Secret plugin to enable wifi printing from Cura to UM3
+Plugin to enable wifi printing from Cura to UM3.

 Intructions
 ----